BCurbo/datasciencecoursera/README.md

 ## Approach

-these four data sets had no column headers or indexes to directly link the tables. the linkage that was defined was the row numbers in the data sets (subject_test/train, X_test/train , features).
+These four data sets had no column headers or indexes to directly link the tables. the linkage that was defined was the row numbers in the data sets (subject_test/train, X_test/train , features).